-25.2.4 Specificity
+25.2.4 ABR test specificity

 The specificity of an ABR hearing screening instrument quantifies the ability of the device to identify ears with normal hearing (the true negative rate).
-When there is no hearing loss we can assume that an ABR is present.
-Specificity is therefore the probability of a 'Valid ABR' (pass) result when an ABR is truly present.
-In practice ABR screening test specificity is dependent on both the amplitude of individuals ABR at the electrodes and the levels of noise occurring during the test.
-Both vary according to the individual, electrode connection, position, resting state of the infant and the environmental noise.
-The mean amplitudes of ABR from 270 infant was determined from healthy normally hearing baby's ABR recorded by the Otoport OAE+ABR using our short chirp stimulus at a level of 35dBnHL and a rate of 52 per second.
-The normal distribution (spread) of ABR amplitudes was determined from an historical study of 3200 infant ABR recordings at 30dBHL, in particular the probability of small ABR amplitudes from normal ears.
-The noise levels recorded by the Otoport OAE+ABR instrument during tests when the baby was quiet, were averaged.
-The probability of the Otoport OAE+ABR normal ABR amplitudes, including the weakest normal ABRs, against fluctuating noise of the average amplitude in 'quiet babies' was determined to be as below:
+When there is no hearing loss, we can assume that an ABR is present.
+'Specificity' is the probability of a 'Valid ABR', (a pass), result when an ABR is truly present.
+In practice, patient and environmental noise can obscure a true ABR response.
+This means that in practice ABR screening test specificity is variable and dependent on both the size of the individuals ABR at the electrodes and the levels of noise occurring during the test.
+Both vary according to the individual, electrode connection, position, resting state of the infant and the environment.

+To determine specificity the mean ABR amplitudes from 270 infants was determined from healthy normally hearing baby's ABR recorded by the Otoport OAE+ABR using our short chirp stimulus at a level of 35dBnHL at the default repetition rate.
+The noise levels recorded by the Otoport OAE+ABR instrument during tests when the baby was considered quiet enough to test, were averaged, to give a realistic benchmark noise level against which ABRs must be detected.